Here's a list of websites of interest to Washington Square Residents

 Discovery Science Center is a great place to visit with the family.
 Your creativity will be sparked as soon as you enter this great structure on Main Street.

 Santa Ana residents are eligible for a library card in the OCPL system.
 Orange County has a committment to libraries and technology and is expanding and modernizing them where the City of Santa Ana seemingly could care less.
-Close to us in the City of Tustin is a brand new (as of July 2009) beautiful library at 345 East Main Street.
+Close to us in the City of Tustin is a beautiful library at 345 East Main Street.
 The phone number is 714-544-7725.
 Hours are:

 |Our Favorite Links|